Looking after your mental health

 Creating a mental health plan is one way to make sure you have the strategies in place to look after your wellbeing.
 It’s also an important part of planning for business continuity and resilience.

-The Victorian Small Business Commission (VSBC) worked with Beyond Blue and drew on insights shared by small business owners with lived experience to develop Responding to coronavirus (COVID-19): a small business owner’s guide to creating a mental health plan.
+The Victorian Small Business Commission (VSBC) worked with Beyond Blue and drew on insights shared by small business owners with lived experience to develop A small business owner’s guide to creating a mental health plan.

-Our guide helps you to identify stressors that might come up at this time, such as feeling overwhelmed over not being able to pay rent if you’ve had to significantly limit how you trade.
+Our guide helps you to identify stressors that might come up, such as maintaining your customer base, managing cashflow and trying to pay rent when you’ve had disruptions to trade.

 It also helps you to recognise changes in yourself that signal when you might need extra support.
 These might be personal changes like feeling anxious, depressed or low in energy, or work-related changes like having trouble concentrating or withdrawing from staff.

-Downloading this free guide will give you access to a wealth of resources to help you plan actions that you can take in response – be it staying connected with friends online or getting accurate information about available supports.
+Downloading this free guide will give you access to a wealth of resources to help you plan actions that you can take in response – be it staying connected with friends or getting accurate information about available supports:

 Creating your own mental health plan: next steps